The Planets: Background and composition

 The Planets was composed over nearly three years, between 1914 and 1917.
-The work had its origins in March and April 1913, when Gustav Holst and his friend and benefactor Balfour Gardiner holidayed in Spain with the composer Arnold Bax and his brother, the author Clifford Bax.
+The work had its origins in March and April 1913, when Gustav Holst and his friend and benefactor H. Balfour Gardiner holidayed in Spain with the composer Arnold Bax and his brother, the author Clifford Bax.
 A discussion about astrology piqued Holst's interest in the subject.
-Clifford Bax later commented that Holst became "a remarkably skilled interpreter of horoscopes".
+Clifford later commented that Holst became "a remarkably skilled interpreter of horoscopes".
 Shortly after the holiday Holst wrote to a friend: "I only study things that suggest music to me.
 That's why I worried at Sanskrit.
 (Note: Holst's earlier interest in Sanskrit texts, particularly the Rig Veda hymns, had led him to study the language and to compose several works based on Sanskrit texts.)
 Then recently the character of each planet suggested lots to me, and I have been studying astrology fairly closely".
-He told Clifford Bax in 1926 that The Planets:
+He told Clifford in 1926 that The Planets: